 When creating shawls, choosing your basic canvas is either a question of tradition or personal preference.
 Shetland shawls are mostly worked on garter stitch ground, and most Orenburg shawls are too.
 For Estonian and Austrian lace knitting, the stockinette stitch ground is more common.

-Which One is Your Favorite?
+Which One is Your Favourite?